bogovicj/registrationWorkflows_i2k_2020/basicsFijiImglib2/Part1Outline.md

 * Look at the functions in `sampleDeformationFields.groovy`
     * Create a function that makes a deformation field that translate an image 5.5 pixels to the left.
     * Create a fun deformation field.
+* Our deformation scripts will not work for the `flyTemplate` elastix example.
+Make them work by:
+    * extending to 3D
+    * make the deformations fields work in physical, not pixel coordinates.